 The plaintiffs in Webb brought a class action lawsuit alleging violation of the FDCPA by two debt collectors and their parent company.
 According to the complaint, the debt collectors’ attempted to collect debts from the plaintiffs by sending collection letters demanding more than the debt collectors ultimately sued to collect in a latter lawsuit.
 The plaintiffs alleged that, by sending collection letters that “inflat[ed] the amount of the claimed debt,” the defendants violated the FDCPA.

 The court ruled in favor of the debt collectors and dismissed the plaintiffs’ claims.
 According to the court, plaintiffs did not adequately allege that the “inflated” amount was false, deceptive, or misleading.
 The court refused to assume that the debt collectors did not have a valid basis for seeking the higher amounts in the pre-suit letters.
 To read the court’s opinion, click this link – Webb v Midland Credit Management Inc.

-The business and consumer fraud attorneys at DeBlasio & Donnell LLC have the experience necessary to pursue class action claims.
-To schedule an appointment to speak with one of our attorneys, call us Toll Free at (877) 646-9245 or contact us via our website at http://dd-lawfirm.com/contact.php.
+The business and consumer fraud attorneys at DeBlasio & Gower LLC have the experience necessary to pursue class action claims.
+To schedule an appointment to speak with one of our attorneys, call us or contact us at (630) 560-1123 or visit our website at https://www.dgllc.net